-Connection configuration and features
+Connection configuration and main features

-CodeTwo puts reliability of the backup process over its speed.
-There is a specially crafted, rather complex algorithm implemented that is constantly running as backup jobs are active, which makes sure that current process speed is optimal when it comes to the backup safety.
-The algorithm constantly analyzes the backup process performance ratings and marshals the number of concurrent connections.
-More of these are automatically allowed if the connection speed is fast and reliable enough and if the Exchange Server responds to software’s queries consistently in a timely manner.
-Connection slots are automatically dropped if the software notices any transfer issues.
+As for the backup process, CodeTwo puts reliability over speed.
+There is a specially crafted, complex algorithm implemented in the program that is running whenever any backup job is active.
+The algorithm makes sure that current process speed is optimal when it comes to the backup's safety.
+The algorithm constantly analyzes the backup process performance ratings and manages the number of concurrent connections.
+More connections are automatically allowed if the connection speed is sufficiently fast and reliable and if the Exchange server responds to the software’s queries consistently and quickly enough.
+Connection slots are automatically terminated if the software notices any transfer issues.